The Difficulties of Loving Food

 - Everything you need to know to cook and clean is right here.

 The mango—sweet, floral, juicy and totally frustrating.
 How do you open them?
 Peel them, and you are left with a slippery hockey puck that shoots across the kitchen counter and onto the floor.
 And where is that darned pit?

 To understand how to deal with these lovely little pests, you first need to know the anatomy of a mango.

 - They are not perfectly round.
 Notice that they are oval in form, shapely in the middle and tapered at the ends.

 - The mango is a type of fruit known as a drupe.
 A drupe is a fruit in which a single pit is contained by an outer edible flesh.

-- Now you have three pieces, two "cheeks" and the center pit surrounded still by some flesh (don't throw it away!).
+- Now you have three pieces, two "cheeks," and the center pit surrounded still by some flesh (don't throw it away!).

 - You can scoop the flesh from each cheek with a spoon.
-Another method is to gently score the inside of each cheek with your knife (don't cut through the peel), making a diamond pattern (see the above photo), and then scoop out the resulting cubes with a spoon.
+Another method is to gently score the inside of each cheek with your knife (don't cut through the peel), make a diamond pattern (see the above photo), and then scoop out the resulting cubes with a spoon.